Skip to main content

 • Cross-device: Same OAuth account = same wallet everywhere

-• Identity: Email (verified required)
+• Identity: Email (passwordless)

 Gasless Transactions